 Although Teelin is not currently able to offer Clogging lessons on a regular basis, occasional workshops are offered, and the Teelin Irish Dance Company regularly performs some clogging routines.

 Note: Clogging is not Irish dancing, but it does have roots in Irish step dancing.
 Clogging evolved in the Appalachian mountains, which was a melting pot of English, German, Scotch and Irish settlers.
 Each culture brought its own unique style of jigs and step dances, which merged into this uniquely American percussive dance.

 Teelin dancers wear white clogging shoes with Buck Taps.
 To begin learning clogging, dancers may wear their hard shoes, but the feel of a clogging shoe is very different (much lower heel), so either tap shoes or other hard sole shoes are better.

 When ready to purchase clogging shoes, the website below is a good choice.
 Most of our cloggers wear the “Dance Class” style shoe.
-Advanced dancers may prefer the split sole shoe.
 Remember to purchase white clogging shoes with the buck taps already installed.